How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Trash Can Cold Smoker

 1. Get yourself a metal trash can.
 Give the inside of the trash can a good cleaning.
-Scrub it with warm soapy water, rinse, and let it dry completely.
+Scrub it with warm, soapy water, rinse it, and let it dry completely.

-2. Then grab an electric drill with a circular bit.
+2. Then, grab an electric drill with a hole saw.

 3. Bore a hole about 6 inches from the bottom.